 Credentials

 Space credentials are short-lived JWTs for cross-service access to space data.
-A member proves their membership to get a grant, exchanges the grant for a credential JWT, then passes it to an external service that needs to read the space's records.
+A member requests a delegation token to prove their membership, exchanges the token for a credential JWT, then passes it to an external service that needs to read the space's records.

 How credentials work